Go to Heaven: Reception

 When it was released, Go to Heaven generally received average to negative responses from critics.
 Though it was something of a return to the band's roots and had "more-punchy rock sounds", it was still a mainstream attempt and was seen as "mushy" in many reviews.
 Mydland's vocals resembled Michael McDonald to some critics who compared his California soft rock influence to the direction taken by the Doobie Brothers.
 However reviewers of Billboard expressed an opinion that this disc should "attract new fans as well as solidify the band's already huge following".

 However, the criticism has softened and Go to Heaven is now regarded as an important album in the band's catalog.
 As noted by a retrospective review in AllMusic, "Time has somewhat mellowed the general disdain that critics and Deadheads alike leveled at Go to Heaven".
 The review also notes that a number of the songs developed into strong live numbers and praises the addition of Mydland to the band's lineup.
-J. M. DeMatteis's review in Rolling Stone summarized the album as "more of the same uninspired fluff that's become the Grateful Dead's recorded stock in trade", though he also acclaimed Brent Mydland's contributions.
+J. M. DeMatteis's review in Rolling Stone summarized the album as "more of the same uninspired fluff that's become the Grateful Dead's recorded stock in trade", though he also acclaimed Mydland's contributions.
 DeMatteis, who is better known for his comic book work, came to regret his review of the album, ending his career as a music critic as a consequence.
 In contrast, Robert Christgau, while complimentary of the rendition of "Don't Ease Me In", considered Mydland an "utter wimp".
-In 2015, Classic Rock Review wrote, "While this may be a far cry from the group’s lauded stage improvisation, it made for an enjoyable studio album which holds up decades later....
+In 2015, Classic Rock Review wrote, "While this may be a far cry from the group's lauded stage improvisation, it made for an enjoyable studio album which holds up decades later....
 It still sounds good today and shows that this band had some vast talent away from the stage."